 Rent control is a system of laws that aim to ensure the affordability of housing available to rent.
 It can be broadly defined as governmental regulations that limit the landlords’ ability to set and increase rents freely on residential properties.
 Most rent controls are one of two types: rent ceilings or tenancy rent control.
-However, rent control laws are not just concerned with rent limits or increases only.
+However, the laws are not just concerned with rent limits or increases only.
 They also deal with the landlords’ responsibility to make repairs, lease renewals, and evictions.

-Is Rent Control A Viable Option?
+Is It A Viable Option?

 Please Note: this information is not a substitute for qualified legal advice.
 Furthermore, you are responsible for performing your own research and complying with all laws applicable to your unique situation.